 Suzi, hours & cost

-I completed a Diploma in Counselling and Family Therapy and an Applied Grief Studies Certificate, with many more training courses since (see below under 'About Me' for more information or this page for my CV).
+I completed a Diploma in Counselling and Family Therapy and an Applied Grief Studies Certificate in 2005, with many more training courses since (see below under 'About Me' for more information or this page for my CV).
 I am a Registered Counsellor with the New Zealand Association of Counsellors, the professional body for counsellors in New Zealand.

 20 appointments are offered per week.
 Appointments are 50 minutes long and begin on the hour: